kphed/infernet-node-typescript/README.md

 - `chain.wallet.private_key` (Line 22): Set to the private key of the Ethereum account you are using (e.g., a funded Anvil-provided account).
 - `chain.wallet.payment_address` (Line 23): Follow the instructions below to deploy a Wallet smart contract and set this value accordingly.

 To deploy a Wallet smart contract, use Foundry's [cast](https://book.getfoundry.sh/cast/) to call the WalletFactory's createWallet method.
-Fill in the `REGISTRY_ADDRESS`, `ACCOUNT_ADDRESS`, and `PRIVATE_KEY` variables, then run the following commands:
+Fill in the `REGISTRY_ADDRESS`, `ACCOUNT_ADDRESS`, and `PRIVATE_KEY` variables, then copying and pasting the below in your terminal:

 ```
 REGISTRY_ADDRESS=0x